toggl/toggl_api_docs/chapters/users.md

 * email: a valid email for the user whose account is created (string, required)
 * password: password at least 6 characters long (string, required)

+Additional fields, that are not mandatory yet, are:
+* tzoffset: timezone offset from UTC, in seconds.
+If it's blank, UTC is used as user timezone (int, not required)
+* created_with: in free form, name of the app that signed the user app (string, not required)

 `POST https://www.toggl.com/api/v8/signups`

 Example request